shauno/currency-converter/readme.md

 * Download and install all build tool dependencies (you need Node/NPM installed, which is outside the scope of this document)

         $ npm install

+    (You might want to make a cup of coffee while this runs.
+Laravel's Elixir is quite large)

 * Download and install front end dependencies